-The ARRL (American Radio Relay league) the most substantial ham radio body in the world, offers awards to the Hams such as Honor Role, DXCC, US States and a couple of more.
+The ARRL (American Radio Relay League) the most substantial ham radio body in the world, offers awards to the Hams such as Honor Roll, DXCC, US States and a couple of more.

 One of the famous and most chased awards is DXCC (DX Century Club), wherein a Ham has to make contact with 100 countries with a confirmed QSL.

 Let’s say you had a QSO with 140 countries, but you have received QSL (Confirmation for only 85).
 This doesn’t make you eligible for the award, which means you have to get 100 QSL before you can apply.

 Also read: How I got my DXCC in just 8 Months.

 There’s one more award where you can use your QSL, this is the biggest award, that is ‘Honor Roll’.

 It requires you to make contact with all the entities (countries + islands) recognised by ARRL, minus 10.
 For example, if there are 339 entities, then you should have at least 330 entities with QSL to apply for the honour roll.

 Apart from using the QSL Cards for awards, Hams love to collect it and put it in their shack as their memories.
 They just love to have them all around, it’s their happiness that they’ve worked with that ham, that country, or that island.
 It’s something which cannot be explained.
 Hams are passionate about collecting cards.

 Now let’s talk about QSL methods.